 But, did you know that low-testosterone levels might be at play too?
 After all, bottomed-out T can lead to a significant increase in body fat and an overall decrease in lean muscle mass.
 That’s right bro, wrecked levels will snipe away those gains like a headshot from hormone hell.

-One of the worst parts about it is, once your obese, your testosterone is likely to plummet anyway.
+One of the worst parts about it is, once you’re obese, your testosterone is likely to plummet anyway.
 Essentially meaning you’re less likely to pack on slabs of muscle and more inclined to continue your downward spiral.

 That’s why we fully advocate the use of an all-natural testosterone booster.
 Notice we said all-natural because in no way are we telling you to reach for a needle.
 That’ll lead to even worse complications further on down the line.

-Before you know it your T will be back to optimal alpha-f*cking male levels.
+Before you know it your T will be back to optimal alpha male levels.
 Giving you the beastly power and energy to build muscle, whilst cutting through fat on your quest to an Adonis-like physique.